 - An individual has become aware of child pornography online

 - An adult is aware of another adult or child who is viewing child pornography

 "Should I wait until I’m sure before I file a report?"

 In most situations you do not need to wait to have “evidence” of child abuse to file a report to child protective services of police.
 However, it is always best when there is some symptom, behavior or conversation that you can identify or describe to a child protection screener or police officer when making the report.
 Remember to include all relevant information that you think might assist them.

 - If you are a mandated reporter, check with your state’s requirements for mandated reporters as each state has a specific definition about what may be required in order for the authorities to accept a report, and under what circumstances you must file.
 In many cases having “reason to suspect abuse” is sufficient to contact authorities.

 - If you are involved with a family court case when sexual abuse concerns arise, it is advisable to consult with your attorney as you consider filing reports which allege child sexual abuse by someone related to your active case.

 “Who do I call?
 Do I call Child Protection or the police?"

-Typically, Child Protective Services (CPS) will accept reports and consider investigating situations in where the person offending is in a caretaking role for the child – parent, legal guardian, childcare provider, teacher, etc. Their primary objective is to make sure the child is safe in their own home or when with adults who are responsible for their care.
+Typically, Child Protective Services (CPS) will accept reports and consider investigating situations where the person being abusive is in a caretaking role for the child – parent, legal guardian, childcare provider, teacher, etc. Their primary objective is to make sure the child is safe in their own home or when with adults who are responsible for their care.